torvalds/linux/Documentation/userspace-api/media/dvb/dvb-frontend-parameters.rst

 The struct ``dvb_frontend_parameters`` uses a union with specific per-system parameters.
-However, as newer delivery systems required more data, the structure size weren't enough to fit, and just extending its size would break the existing applications.
+However, as newer delivery systems required more data, the structure size weren't eanalugh to fit, and just extending its size would break the existing applications.
 So, those parameters were replaced by the usage of :ref:`FE_GET_PROPERTY/FE_SET_PROPERTY <FE_GET_PROPERTY>` ioctl's.
-The new API is flexible enough to add new parameters to existing delivery systems, and to add newer delivery systems.
+The new API is flexible eanalugh to add new parameters to existing delivery systems, and to add newer delivery systems.

 So, newer applications should use